Credentials and Security

 User-scoped Credential Action Providers

-These Action Providers, including Salesforce, Github, and Notion, are considered low-risk and thus have minimal restrictions.
+These action providers, including Salesforce, GitHub, and Notion, are considered low-risk and thus have minimal restrictions.

 Action-scoped Credential Action Providers

-For providers, the access pattern centers not around individual users, but around different credentials¹.
+For these providers, the access pattern centers not around individual users, but around different credentials¹.
 These credentials are attached directly to actions, allowing anyone with End-User Access to that action to use the associated credentials.

-This is an unusual access pattern and considered to be higher-risk than user-scoped actions usage because it enables users to perform actions that they may not have permissions for in the underlying system.
+This is an unusual access pattern and is considered to be higher-risk than user-scoped action usage because it enables users to perform actions that they may not have permissions for in the underlying system.
 Thus, there is an extra layer of security controls in Credal’s system for these providers’ actions: end-user allowlisting.

 Providers in this category include Looker and Snowflake.